 Introduction

-This document constitutes an integral part of the Reference Offer for Basic TV and Reference Offer Broadband Services.
+This document constitutes an integral part of the Wyre Reference Offer for Basic TV and Wyre Reference Offer Broadband Services.

-At any time this document is susceptible to change by , Regulator’s decision or by decision of a relevant judicial authority.
-Changes to this document will, depending on the circumstances for change, be appropriately notified to the Beneficiary and published on the website.
+At any time this document is susceptible to change by Wyre Regulator’s decision or by decision of a relevant judicial authority.
+Changes to this document will, depending on the circumstances for change, be appropriately notified to the Beneficiary and published on the Wyre website.

-The moment at which the relevant Service will become available will depend on the implementation timings necessary for to make the relevant Service operational.
+The moment at which the relevant Service will become available will depend on the implementation timings necessary for Wyre to make the relevant Service operational.

 In case the Beneficiary qualifies as an operator with an own network access to the services included in the Reference Offer should only provided in case the access request can be considered as reasonable.
-In this respect the CRC Decision includes a framework for the assessment of the reasonableness that will be applied by for each request by an operator with an own network.
+In this respect the CRC Decision includes a framework for the assessment of the reasonableness that will be applied by Wyre for each request by an operator with an own network.

 Scope

 1. An End User wishing to make use of the TV Service or Broadband Service will contact the Beneficiary which he has chosen for that purpose.
-The Beneficiary concerned will request to activate the TV Service and/or Broadband Service with respect to that End User. will not accept a request for activation directly coming from the End User.
+The Beneficiary concerned will request Wyre to activate the TV Service and/or Broadband Service with respect to that End User.
+Wyre will not accept a request for activation directly coming from the End User.
 The End User can only select one Beneficiary on the LoA.

-2. Before transmitting to a request to activate the TV Service and/or Broadband Service for an End User, the Beneficiary should obtain a written confirmation from the End User on the use of the TV Service and/or Broadband Service.
+2. Before transmitting to Wyre a request to activate the TV Service and/or Broadband Service for an End User, the Beneficiary should obtain a written confirmation from the End User on the use of the TV Service and/or Broadband Service.
 An example of such a confirmation, i.e. Letter of Authority (LoA), is included in this annex.
 This is necessary in order to comply with the CRC Decision of 29 June 2018, and in particular Article 111/2, §2of the law of 13 June 2005.
-It should be clear that End User certifies that he is or wishes to become a subscriber of Beneficiary and he authorizes to activate the TV Service and/or Broadband Service towards the Beneficiary concerned.
+It should be clear that End User certifies that he is or wishes to become a subscriber of Beneficiary and he authorizes Wyre to activate the TV Service and/or Broadband Service towards the Beneficiary concerned.

-3. Whenever this is reasonably justified on the basis of the relevant circumstances and in case of written customer complaints, has the possibility to request the Beneficiary to produce the written proof signed by the End User in accordance with the provisions of the law of 13 June 2005.
+3. Whenever this is reasonably justified on the basis of the relevant circumstances and in case of written customer complaints, Wyre has the possibility to request the Beneficiary to produce the written proof signed by the End User in accordance with the provisions of the law of 13 June 2005.

-4. In that case, the Beneficiary has to send a copy of the written confirmation or the signed Letter of Authority by e-mail within three (3) Working Days after .
+4. In that case, the Beneficiary has to send a copy of the written confirmation or the signed Letter of Authority by e-mail within three (3) Working Days after the request of Wyre .

-5. In case the original signed document is requested by , the Beneficiary has to send it within ten (10) Working Days after .
+5. In case the original signed document is requested by Wyre, the Beneficiary has to send it within ten (10) Working Days after the request of Wyre.

-6. If the Beneficiary is not able to meet within the mentioned time frames, reserves the right to take any regulatory and/or judicial action against the Beneficiary and will charge the Beneficiary 750 € compensation in analogy with the law of 13 June 2005.
+6. If the Beneficiary is not able to meet the request of Wyre within the mentioned time frames, Wyre reserves the right to take any regulatory and/or judicial action against the Beneficiary and will charge the Beneficiary 750 € compensation in analogy with the law of 13 June 2005.
 The Beneficiary will reimburse the End User for all charges billed 4 months before the introduction of the complaint.

-7. The possibility for to request proof of the written confirmation from a Beneficiary related to a particular End User is limited to a period of six (6) months starting from the date of activation of the TV Service and/or Broadband Service related to that Beneficiary.
+7. The possibility for Wyre to request proof of the written confirmation from a Beneficiary related to a particular End User is limited to a period of six (6) months starting from the date of activation of the TV Service and/or Broadband Service related to that Beneficiary.